jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 ## What is querying while indexing?

 Querying while indexing means you are able to still query your data while new data is simultaneously being inserted (or updated, or deleted).
-Jina achieves this with its the dump-reload feature.
+Jina achieves this with its dump-reload feature.

 ## Configuration changes